LLipter/bilibiliCrawler/report.md

 `./bilibiliCrawler -b[d]`

 Using the above command, over 2000 anime data will be collect from Bilibili.
-For detail codes, see `crawler/online.go`
+For detail codes, see `crawler/bangumi.go`.
+If everything's fine, it will only cost you several minutes.

 In this section, only the following field will be used.